Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling: Ensemble Copula Coupling (ECC)

-The discrete sample can be generated in various ways, to be discussed in detail in Section \ref{sec:quantization}, where we distinguish the ECC-Q, ECC-R and ECC-T variants, depending on how the quantization is performed.
+The discrete sample can be generated in various ways, to be discussed in detail in Section~\ref{secquantization}, where we distinguish the ECC-Q, ECC-R and ECC-T va\-riants, depending on how the quantization is performed.\footnote{Note that the quantized values in (\ref{eqindependentens}) may be ordered, as in the case of the ECC-Q approach, or may not be ordered, as in the case of the ECC-R and ECC-T scheme, respectively.}